 Based on the documentation available [28] from November 2021 in the WebRTC source code this clause describes the way packets may be generated and transmitted in a WebRTC environment.

-WebRTC does not send out data packets generated by an encoder directly, instead a pacing module is used that limits and smoothens the packet train that is sent out to the network.
+WebRTC does not send out data packets generated by an encoder directly, instead a pacing module is used that limits and smoothens the packet train that is transmitted out to the network.

 The idea is that, say for example, a 30 fps stream of 6 MBps is sent to the network, in the ideal case this would result in equally sized frames of around 25 kiloBytes in around 21 equally sized packets.
 While in practice, over a 1 second sliding window the average bit-rate of 6 Mbps might be measured, on a shorter timescale there may be periodic bursts that overshoot this average bit-rate with a much larger instantaneous bit-rate.
 One of the causes could be a sudden movement in a frame.